Shantanu29kumar/Flipkart-ReviewXtract/README.md

-# Flipkart ReviewXtract: Real-Time Product Review Scraping & Analysis
+# Flipkart Reviews Sentiment Analysis using Machine Learning

 This dataset consists of reviews by customers on **boAt Rockerz 400** about their experience and the quality of the product and brand.